UBC-MDS/newyork_restaurant_grading/README.md

 though almost 50% of Grade A restaurants had critical violations during their inspection!
 It is not clear what the threshold for a "critical" violation is, thus it will be interesting to see whether our model(s) can identify if the severity of a violation actually matters for grading.

-For more details about all the figures and tables in this project, please click [here](https://github.com/UBC-MDS/newyork_restaurant_grading/src)
+For more details about all the figures and tables in this project, please click [here](https://github.com/UBC-MDS/newyork_restaurant_grading/blob/main/src).

 We plan to fit several supervised machine learning classification models (KNN, Logistic Regression, SVM and so on), and then collect and compare the results across multiple error measurement metrics and visualize the modeling results as tables and graphs to generate the report.
+To better share and improve the quality of our analysis, we would also incorporate the confusion matrix and PR curve analysis in our report and summarize the final robust version of the report in a single PDF/md file.

-This project has very meaningful implications since as consumers, we care about the overall safety of the restaurants and if a restaurant can be accurately predicted as "bad", then we can safely avoid eating there.
+Overall, this project has very meaningful implications since as consumers, we care about the overall safety of the restaurants and if a restaurant can be accurately predicted as "bad", then we can safely avoid eating there.
 Moreover, if we are able to generalize our model for other large cities across the world, then this data analysis report would have great values for local residents and tourists.